 Practical SEO guidance for Ecommerce owners

 It is no secret that for the majority of ecommerce website owners, generating more traffic and sales is the key to success.
-Knowing where to start and what to do is not always clear which is why we have decided to create our own practical guide to Ecommerce SEO.
+Knowing where to start and what to do is not always clear which is why we have decided to create our own practical guidance for Ecommerce SEO.

 Before you start to think about optimising your website, you need to have a plan.
 You may already have a good understanding of which keywords/phrases are important (get in touch if you don’t) but don’t just stop there.
 Take some time to type those phrases into Google and see who already appears on page one.